Bumblefoot Chicken Picture

 In this stage, the affected area becomes hard and rough.
 It looks yellow or brownish, with a plug-like structure sticking out.

 The infection will continue to spread to the surrounding areas.
-The entire footpad might swell up with no visible way of draining out the pus.
+The footpad can become swollen, with no visible means of pus drainage.
 Affected chickens may appear lethargic and lose their appetite.

 Stage 4: Separation of Infection from Foot Pad